wsaada19/versus/src/examples/custom-npc-dialog/README.md

         # Finally, we will listen for the event when the player clicks the "Next" button in the dialog popup.
         NextDialogTrigger.TriggeredEvent.Subscribe(OnNextButtonClicked)

-    # Deterimine what to do when the player interacts with the NPC.
+    # Determine what to do when the player interacts with the NPC.
-    # The signature of this method (what arguments it takes in, between the paratheses) is (Agent : agent).
+    # The signature of this method (what arguments it takes in, between the parentheses) is (Agent : agent).
     # An `agent` is a data type that is used to get an in-game player who interacted with this NPC.
     #
     # Insight: These event method names can be anything that you want.
 A very common practice, however, is to start the